duckduckgo/duckduckhack-docs/submitting/long-term.md

-# Keeping Your IA Awesome
+# Keeping Your Instant Answer Awesome

 So you've submitted your pull request!
 Congratulations.
 The community leaders and staff will work with you using the [guidelines](http://docs.duckduckhack.com/submitting/checklist.html) to get your Instant Answer live.